pohagan72/Prompt_Library/README.md

 Unique prompts tailored for specific use cases:
 - **[OurFamilyWizard Annual Summary](./OurFamilyWizard_AnnualSummary.md):** Summarize yearly activity from monthly analyses in a JSON format.
 - **[GenAI UX Workflow Prompts](./GenAI_Management_Console_UX_Update):** A series of prompts for using GenAI to create, refine, and document UX updates.

----

-## How to Use

-Each prompt includes detailed instructions to guide you through its effective use.
-To use a prompt:
-1. Navigate to the specific prompt file for full details.
-2. Copy the prompt text and adapt it to your specific use case.
-3. Use an AI tool like ChatGPT or a custom LLM environment to run the prompt.

----

-## Contributing

-We welcome contributions to improve the library or add new prompts!
-To contribute:
-1. Fork the repository.
-2. Create a new branch for your changes.
-3. Submit a pull request with a clear description of your updates.

----

-## Testing Environment

-Most prompts were tested using [LM Arena](https://lmarena.ai/), a platform for comparing outputs from different AI models.
-Results were used to refine prompts for clarity, precision, and effectiveness.

----

-## License

-This repository is licensed under [MIT License](LICENSE).
-Feel free to use, modify, and distribute the prompts for personal or commercial use.

----

-## Feedback

-Questions or suggestions?
-Feel free to open an issue or contact the repository maintainer.

----

-This updated README consolidates all the prompts in the repository while maintaining the professional tone and structure of the original file.
-Let me know if you’d like further refinements!